atharva0324/NY-flight-delay-project/README.md

 BTS On-Time Performance (same as Phase 1/2) — manual download Meteostat Hourly Weather (new) — fetched programmatically inside Notebook 05 via the meteostat Python library

 Only ny_flights_phase3_bronze.csv needs to be uploaded to Databricks.
-Weather is pulled live from Meteostat.
+Weather is pulled live from meteostat.